Australian Shepherd History

 This much smaller Aussie proved to be very popular, and in 1990, the Miniature Australian Shepherd Club of the USA was formed.
 MASCUSA was able to gain recognition for the Miniature Australian Shepherd from the American Rare Breeds Association.
 Throughout the next several years, much controversy and politics ensued.
 Today the Parent Club for Mini Aussies is NAMASCUSA, North American Miniature Australian Shepherd Club of the USA.

 Throughout this same time, several breeders decided that they wanted an even smaller variety of the Aussie.
 By breeding the smallest minis together for several generations, the Toy Australian Shepherd and its Parent Club, TASAA, were formed.
 The history of the Toy Aussie is the same as that of the miniature variety, only the Toy Aussie is required to be from 10"-14" in height.
 All other breed standards remain the same, and Toy Aussie Breeders strive to maintain the conformation, temperament, and drive of the standard Aussies.

 These small dogs fit into even smaller spaces, making the Aussie an option even for apartment dwellers.
 Although small, they retain a high drive for herding and require regular exercise, just like their larger cousins.
-Their loyalty and "velcro-like" nature, make them great companions and travelling partners.
+Their loyalty and "Velcro-like" nature, make them great companions and traveling partners.